Skip to main content

 })

-// Get the port with environment variable support
+// Get the port, supporting environment variables

 port := os.Getenv("PORT")